WPTechInnovation/wpw-doc-dev/docs/python27.md

 Before you get started:

 *   Install Python on your system.
-We've built the SDK to work with version 2.7 and 3.
+We've built the SDK to work with version 2.7.
-*	Install setup tools (for example, `sudo apt install python-setuptools`).
+*	Verify that the command `python` is available to run without specifying the whole path and update the PATH environment if required.
-* 	Install dependencies (`sudo python setup.py install`).
+*	On some UNIX operating systems, such as Debian, you must additionally install setup tools: `sudo apt install python-setuptools`.
 *   Create an account with [Worldpay Online](https://online.worldpay.com) so that you can generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.

 !!! warning